 The pie chart on the left shows the share of females aged 15-50 who gave birth in the past 12 months and the pie chart on the right shows their marital status.
 Now married includes women who are separated whose spouses are absent.
 Unmarried includes women who are divorced, widowed, or have never been married.

-This bar chart shows infant mortality rates per 1,000 births.
+The bar chart below shows infant mortality rates per 1,000 births.
 Race and Hispanic ethnicity are not mutually exclusive groups, and women identifying themselves as Hispanic can be of any race and are also counted in the race breakdown as either "white" or "Black".
-To avoid a high degree of variability, rates for fewer than 5 deaths are not presented.
+To avoid high degree of variability, rates for less than 5 deaths are not presented.

-Source: The Office of Vital Records at the Connecticut Department of Public Health, 2018
+Source: The Office of Vital Records at the Connecticut Department of Public Health, 2021 (provisional)

 Maternal mortality is the number of deaths from any cause related to pregnancy and its management